 - I will assume you are familiar with Arduino, the Arduino IDE, and have it installed already.
 If not, follow the links.

-From the Arduino IDE, go to 'Files / Example / ISE Probe Interface' and select 'Shell'.
+From the Arduino IDE, go to 'Files / Example / Isolated ISE Probe Interface' and select 'Shell'.
 This is a convenient to use shell-like interface for using and configuring uFire devices.
-It works best on a simple ATMega device like an Uno, Mini, or Nano.
-It currently crashes on an ESP32.
 Upload the sketch to your device, make sure one of the uFire devices is connected and run the following command.

-That should have changed the I2C address of the device permanently to 62, or in hex 0x3E.
-Now you can address both devices with a unique address.
+That should have changed the I2C address of the device permanently to 0x3E.
+Now both devices will have a unique address, one will be the default 0x3F, and the other to 0x3E.

 The ESP32 we are using has WiFi and BLE interfaces, so that just needs a power supply.
 You'll probably want a USB cable supplying power, but a battery is another option.
 Many ESP32s can be bought with battery charging circuitry already on the board.